egovelox/mozeidon/README.md

 Now the mozeidon add-on will be allowed to interact with the mozeidon native-app.

 Note :
-For other OS than ``MacOS``, please check the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#manifest_location) to find the correct location.
+For other OS than ``MacOS``, please check the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#manifest_location) to find the correct location of the Firefox ``NativeMessagingHosts`` directory.

 Then, you should be able to use the Mozeidon CLI or the Raycast extension.